lukehsiao/openring-rs/README.md

   -p, --per-source <PER_SOURCE>      Number of most recent articles to get from each feed [default: 1] -S, --url-file <FILE>              File with URLs of RSS feeds to read (one URL per line, lines starting with '#' or "//" ignored)
-  -t, --template-file <FILE>         Tera template file -s, --urls <URLS>                  A single URL to consider (can be repeated to specify multiple) -b, --before <BEFORE>              Only include articles before this date (in YYYY-MM-DD format) -v, --verbose...
+  -t, --template-file <FILE>         Tera template file -s, --url <URL>                    A single URL to consider (can be repeated to specify multiple) -b, --before <BEFORE>              Only include articles before this date (in YYYY-MM-DD format) -v, --verbose...
 More output per occurrence -q, --quiet...
 Less output per occurrence